elvisyjlin/media-scraper/README.md

 ```

 Note that pixiv requires a user login to view all illustrations and mangas.
 If you scrape pixiv without logging in, you'll get only some of them.

+For scraping TikTok videos, you'll need to get the user id first.
+Go to the user page in your TikTok App, share it via link, paste it in a browser, and you'll see the user id in the url bar.
+E.g. user id of _TikTok_ is 107955.
+However, `m-scraper` here fetch video list via TikTok shared content, it contains most of the videos but not all of them.
+I'll dig into the mobile App API in the future.

 ## Installation